Design Studies Graduate Program

 The program’s graduate faculty is comprised of interdisciplinary scholars, designers, scientists and artists who mentor and assist graduate students as they build individual programs of study.
 Due to the centrality of the student/advisor relationship, however, students will only be accepted if there is a close fit with a graduate faculty member who is willing to commit to serve in this mentorship relationship.
 At the same time, students are encouraged to collaborate with faculty from a broad range of departments across the university, including Art, Art History, Computer Science, Engineering, or Folklore.

-Estimated of the total cost of attendance (including room and board, etc) can be found on the Office of Student Financial Aid’s website.
+- Estimated of the total cost of attendance (including room and board, etc) at the Office of Student Financial Aid’s website.